-Credit: Three semester hours.
-BM 2013 PRINCIPLES OF MANAGEMENT general applicability to all types of enterprises, basic management philosophy and decision making, principles involved in planning, organizing, leading, and controlling, and recent concepts in management.
+BM 2013 PRINCIPLES OF MANAGEMENT

+This course provides instruction in principles of management that have general applicability to all types of enterprises, basic management philosophy and decision making, principles involved in planning, organizing, leading, and controlling, and recent concepts in management.
 Credit: Three semester hours.